 | |

-How To Make DIY Thieves Cleaner From Scratch
+How To Make DIY Thieves Cleaner – And Thieves Oil Blend

-an amber glass spray bottle with a label that says "thieves cleaner" on it and some amber essential oil bottles on a counter
+a glass amber spray bottle with a label that says thieves cleaner on it.
+There is a cleaning caddy, a striped rag and essential oil bottles in the background

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure here.

-• Eucalyptus Essential Oil eucalyptus oil is a natural disinfectant.
+• Eucalyptus Essential Oil – A natural disinfectant.
 It works well against fungi, viruses and bacteria.

-• Rosemary Essential Oil – rosemary oil is a good choice for cleaning because it is naturally antiseptic and antibacterial.
+• Rosemary Essential Oil – A good choice for cleaning because it is naturally antiseptic and antibacterial.
 It also leaves behind a fresh smell.

-• Clove Essential Oil – clove oil is a great addition to a multipurpose cleaner since it has anti-fungal properties that can actually kill mold.
+• Clove Essential Oil – A great addition to a multipurpose cleaner since it has anti-fungal properties that can actually kill mold.

 • Orange Essential Oil – As well as being a natural degreaser, orange oil is also antiseptic.